 We believe that IT provides unlimited access to information, economic and social resources that are needed by all people in the world.
 ECFUG – is convinced that providing access to IT skills, will empower its beneficiaries with key knowledge and skills to make effective decisions, open wide learning and employment opportunities, and also build capacity to use IT within their rural community contexts for fostering both personal and community development.

 Therefore, well aware of the need to provide information, knowledge, and skills in rural Uganda, especially among the younger generation, ECFUG – under Computer Training Initiative is establishing the learning center as a service facility center where students, teachers, and other young people in the communities of operation will have an opportunity to receive training in Computer skills, have access to Internet and email, a much-needed skill for the 21st-century world.

 The CTC Initiative targets to benefit three groups namely; students, teachers, and Vulnerable Out-of-school Community Youth.

 In the entire Nebbi District, there’s hardly any school that offers computer literacy programs for students in lower primary/secondary schools, yet it is such a critical skill today.
 As a result, these students graduate from these schools short of the vital IT competence that puts them at a disadvantage in the competitive marketplace they end up in.

-The CTC Initiative is also benefiting Vulnerable Out-of-school Community Youth who have no livelihood skills with the basic IT skills and graphics designs to empower them with vital IT employment/employable skills through which they can have a source of income.
+The CTC Initiative will also benefit Vulnerable Out-of-school Community Youth who have no livelihood skills with the basic IT skills and graphics designs to empower them with vital IT employment/employable skills through which they can have a source of income.

 ABOUT THE CTC PROJECT